 Capital is no longer scarce but sufficient.
 We should consider that the great success of capitalism.

-We now face a new scarcity, however, that of attention and capitalism will not solve it for us without changes in regulation and in self regulation.
-Before we can examining the scarcity of attention though we need to understand how digital technologies are changing the role of labor.
+We now face a new scarcity, however, that of attention, and capitalism will not solve it for us without changes in regulation and in self-regulation.
+Before we can examine the scarcity of attention though we need to understand how digital technologies have the potential to change the role of labor.